OptionsIRCIL/indigo/docs/features.md

 least seven years.

-Once a record is closed, and seven years have passed since the closure date, nearly all individual PII (such as name, location, etc.) will be purged.
+Once a record is closed, and seven years have passed since the closure date, nearly all individual PII (such as name, location, etc.) can be purged.

+It cannot be purged earlier than seven years after the closure date, unless the duration is overridden by an administrator.

 Anonymized statistical data may be retained if desired, or can be discarded alongside the PII.

-At this time, disposal will be manually invoked by an administrator in September, the end of Options' fiscal year.
+At this time, disposal will be manually invoked by an administrator.

-Organization records, and other non-consumer records selected by administrators, are exempt from expunction.
+Organizational records, and other non-consumer related individual records as selected by administrators, are exempt from expunction.

 ### Goal Tracking